jmkimbs/pko-version-editor/README.md

 ## Using the application

 ### Prerequisites
+- Bash
 - GNU C++ compiler (g++)
 - GNU Make

 ### Compiling and running
 1. Clone the repository
-2. Open a terminal window and navigate to the cloned repository's location
+2. Open a bash terminal window and navigate to the cloned repository's location
 3. Use the command `make run` to make and run the program
 4. Follow the program's instructions